Wormhole weapons - the only way to win, is not to play.

 One of the most difficult plot points for the story to sell is John actually triggering the wormhole weapon device.
 Yet, when he does, it’s totally believable.
 John’s rant on how everyone - Scorpius, Rygel, the Peacekeepers, the Scarrans, wanted the weapon - is brilliantly played by Browder.

 And Aeryn and John’s attempts to get married, which are finally finished with Stark marrying them while Aeryn gives birth is beautiful (as is Aeryn’s water birth of her son, and Crichton’s pure joy at becoming a father).
 Though, for their story, I think the naming scene… with their child being told the stars are his playground, and John saying that he hopes that his child will never know war was the most beautiful scene in the mini-series.

 I enjoyed the mini-series very much.
 I think they did an incredible writing and editing job to get a season’s worth of material into between three and four hours.
 All of the cast were terrific as always, especially Ben Browder and Claudia Black.
 There were references to events, people, and characters from throughout the four years of Farscape, which I felt were there for the fans, but they worked and didn’t stand out like a sore thumb, the way “inside” references sometimes can.
 The only person I would have liked to see or at least referenced was John’s father, Jack.
-But other than that tiny detail, I loved the mini-series, it was really well-done, and it gave a satisfying conclusion to the Farscape television series.@10 months ago with 4 notes
+But other than that tiny detail, I loved the mini-series, it was really well-done, and it gave a satisfying conclusion to the Farscape television series.@1 year ago with 4 notes

 #Ben Browder #Claudia Black #Farscape #Farscape The Peacekeeper Wars #DVD reviews